Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Introduction

-Such dilute chains of magnetic adatoms are not only a platform for correlated-electron physics but can also exhibit topological superconductivity and Majorana bound states \cite{Pientka2013,Poyhonen2014,Pientka2015,Pawlak2019,Steiner2021}.
-However, as a consequence of the quantum spin nature and of singlet pairing correlations induced by the substrate superconductor, one expects \cite{Steiner2021} that the parameter region exhibiting topological superconductivity is considerably more limited than suggested by previous work \cite{Pientka2013} assuming classical spin textures.
-In fact, we do not observe signatures of Majorana end states in any of our chains.
-However, dilute adatom chains admit extensive flexibility in tuning the effective adatom spins, the magnetic anisotropy, or the sign and magnitude of the RKKY coupling.
-One can thus in principle realize a wide variety of quantum spin chains, with higher-spin adatoms promising more extensive topological superconducting phases.
+Dilute chains of magnetic adatoms have also been predicted to host topological superconductivity and Majorana end states \cite{Pientka2013,Poyhonen2014,Pientka2015,Pawlak2019,Steiner2021}.
+These studies assumed classical spin textures, neglecting the quantum nature of the adatom spin.
+Quantum spins, however, can have dramatically reduced parameter space exhibiting topological superconductivity \cite{Steiner2021}, and we do not observe signatures of Majorana end states in any of our chains.
+In general, one can realize a wide variety of quantum spin chains by tuning the effective adatom spins, the magnetic anisotropy, or the sign and magnitude of the RKKY coupling.
+While higher-spin adatoms promise more extensive topological superconducting phases, lower-spin adatoms promise more pronounced signatures of correlated electron physics.
+This makes dilute adatom chains exciting model systems for correlated electron physics, for topological superconductivity, and for their interplay.